linhnt31/Reinforcement-Learning-for-ICT/README.md

     + *Terminal state* nothing more happens

+> Differences between **a state** and **an observation**: *"The state needs to contain all the information to ensure that the system is Markovian; meaning that given the current state, you have perfect information about the probability distribution of all possible future states, dependent on the actions taken.
+The observation function does not have any such strict restrictions.
+It can be any stochastic function dependent on the state".* [[Answered by Robby Goetschalckx in Quora]](https://www.quora.com/What-is-the-difference-between-an-observation-and-a-state-in-reinforcement-learning)

 + *`Action`*: at each state $s$, the agent can take an action $a$ in the set of actions $A$.

     + *Notation*: an action ($a$)